OrderX8/OrderX8/PineOS/README.md

 On here I'll show my progress and updates of my game.

 > **Note:**
-> Since this is made in Unity and I'm not planning to release this game, I won't be releasing this game to the public.
+> Since this is made in Unity and I'm not planning to sale this game, I won't be releasing this game to the public.

 ## Progress/Updates